 Do you know where your family comes from?
 If not, ask your mum!
 Consider cooking some food that her grandma used to make or making food that represents your family heritage.
 Grab the laptop and your mum and settle in looking up old traditions and see if any are still present in your family.
 Get out the family photo albums and celebrate everything that has made you and your mum who you are.

 If you’re celebrating with your mum this Sunday, we hope you recognise how lucky both of you are.
 Many of us may know a mother who has lost a child, or someone who has lost a mother.
-This holiday is going to remind them of their heavy heart and, while they may not be up for visitors, we encourage let them know that they are loved and their strength admired with a text message or a card in the mail.
+This day is going to remind them of their heavy heart and, while they may not be up for visitors, we encourage your to let them know that they are loved and their strength admired with a text message or a card in the mail.